-Everything You Ever Wanted to Know About Your Host - Conrad Wilton
+Everything You Ever Wanted to Know About Your Host, Conrad Wilton

 Becoming a broadcaster was not something Conrad dreamed about as a kid.
 In fact, it was probably furthest from his mind.
 Making public speeches in school was never an effortless or enjoyable experience.
 It was not until Conrad's senior year in high school that he began to pursue radio broadcasting, journalism and public speaking.

 Becoming a graduation speaker was Conrad's pinnacle achievement.
 He put his public speaking skills to the test and auditioned to write and recite a speech at the Baccalaureate ceremony.
-After a school-wide competition, Conrad was blessed to receive the opportunity to deliver his speech "Inevitable Change" to the class of 2009.
+After a school-wide competition, Conrad was blessed to receive the opportunity to deliver his speech "Inevitable Change" to the Class of 2009.

 In October of 2010, Conrad created USC's only news radio talk show "Conrad's Corner."
-He not only hosts the show, but he manages virtually every facet of the show's production and distribution.
+He not only hosts the show, but manages virtually every facet of the show's production and distribution.
 Conrad locates, contacts, and prepares all the guests.
-He also finds and investigates every story covered on the show.
+He also selects and investigates every story covered on the show.
 During "Conrad's Corner," Conrad handles the board, sound effects, music, and phones.
 After the show, Conrad posts every "Conrad's Corner" interview and select segments online via YouTube so students can listen to the content at their convenience.
 Conrad finally distributes the show's content on Facebook, Twitter, LinkedIn, Google+ and this website.